grpc/proposal/A1-http-connect-proxy-support.md

 at the first one that is set:

 1.  `GRPC_ARG_HTTP_PROXY` channel arg
-2.  `grpc_proxy environment` variable
+2.  `grpc_proxy` environment variable
 3.  `https_proxy` environment variable
 4.  `http_proxy` environment variable

 If none of the above are set, then no HTTP proxy will be used.

+The allowed format is an RFC3986 URI string where the scheme is expected to be "http" and the authority portion is used to determine the proxy to be used.
+For example, for an HTTP proxy setting of "http://username:password@proxy.google.com:443", "username:password" would be used as user credentials for proxy authentication as per RFC 7617 and "proxy.google.com:443" would be the host:port HTTP proxy target.
+If the port part of the authority is omitted, a default port of 443 is used.
+Note that user credential can also be omitted if the proxy does not need authentication.

-If an HTTP proxy to be used is found, C-Core then checks the follows places to exclude traffic destined to listed hosts from going through the proxy determined above, again stopping at the first one that is set:
+If an HTTP proxy is set, C-Core then checks the following places to exclude traffic destined to listed hosts from going through the proxy determined above, again stopping at the first one that is set:

 1.  `no_grpc_proxy` environment variable
 2.  `no_proxy`environment variable

 If none of the above are set, then the previously found HTTP proxy is used.

+The format takes a comma-separated list of names, and if any of these names matches as a suffix of the server host (provided in the channel target), then the proxy will not be used for that target.
+For example, with a `grpc_proxy` setting of "proxy.google.com" and a `no_grpc_proxy` setting of "example.com, google.com", channel targets such as "dns:///foo.google.com:50051" and "bar.example.com:1234" will not use the proxy, but "baz.googleapis.com:443" would still use the configured proxy "proxy.google.com".

+The lookup and subsequent usage of an HTTP proxy for a specific channel can also be disabled by setting the channel arg `GRPC_ARG_ENABLE_HTTP_PROXY` to 0.

 ### Go